It hurts when your site goes down. Check out how to get notified when site goes down so that you can make it online again.

 Every blogger tries to ensure that his/her site is always up and running.
-While hosting providers guarantees 99.9% uptime, literally means your site will not go down but practically it depends on type of hosting that you are choosing.
-Dedicated and VPS hosting will have almost zero down time for your site but with shared hosting you will have trouble all the time.
-For example, in my early article of issue with Hostgator, in the last paragraph I mentioned about website downtime with HostGator.
+While hosting providers guarantee 99.9% uptime, literally means your site will not go down but practically it depends on the type of hosting that you are choosing.
+Dedicated and VPS hosting will have almost zero downtime for your site but with shared hosting, you will have trouble all the time.
+For example, in my early article on an issue with Hostgator, in the last paragraph, I mentioned website downtime with HostGator.

 - Bandwidth limit reached

 - Part of the servers have been hacked

 - Unable to go live due to Plugin issue

 - Unable to go live due to wrong coding